weymouth/NumericalPython/README.md

 ![Python is growing like wildfire](SharedScreenshot.jpg)

 Python is not the only programming language for numerics, but it has a few important advantages:
 - It is incredibly popular.
-The figure above was generated on [stackoverflow](https://insights.stackoverflow.com/trends) and show that Python's user base is an order of magnitude larger than any other programming language used for numerical work.
+The figure above was generated on [stackoverflow](https://insights.stackoverflow.com/trends) and show that Python's user base five times larger than any other programming language used for numerical work.
-- This means there is a large and well organized community of users developing new aspect of Python and providing help and education.
+  1. This means there is a large and well organized community of users developing new aspect of Python and providing help and education.
-- It also means learning Python is a good way to improve your job prospects.
+  1. It also means learning Python is a good way to improve your job prospects.
 This is particularly true for engineering positions related to data-science and machine learning.
 - It is open-source and free to use.
 This helps the community grow and also ensures future employers can use your skills - no need to pay for a Matlab license.
 - Python is easy to learn and the lessons are generally transferable to other languages.
 A basis in Python will help make other modern languages like [Julia](https://julialang.org/) and [R](https://www.r-project.org/about.html) more approachable.